firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ### Lighting, Horns & Aux Loads
 - **Use the adapter as logic, not power:** The horn output only sources a couple of amps—enough for low-power buzzers but not vintage 35 W halogens—so trigger a relay or MOSFET that pulls from a beefier DC/DC converter.[^9][^10]
+- **Remember the Tronic 250 aux rail is always hot:** Its 5 V pad keeps a 0.6 W tail light illuminated even when the controller sleeps; move the lamp to the switched connector beside the CAN header or add a self-latching handlebar switch to cut it.[^tronic-aux]
+- **Respect the harness’s high-side switching:** Brake, reverse, and headlight pins source pack-positive while sharing a common ground; combine functions with diodes or resistors so parallel lamps don’t backfeed the rail.[^adc-high-side]
 - **85250 & Ubox installs:** Route brake-light logic through the ADC breakout, but feed lamps from a separate converter so you don’t brown out the controller when multiple 12 V loads fire at once.[^11]
+- **Trigger big converters with relays.** One Vsett 10+ conversion uses the controller’s 5 V line to flip an Arduino relay, energising a battery-fed 12 V converter so lights stay off the fragile Ignite fuse.【F:knowledge/notes/input_part009_review.md†L269-L270】
+- **Keep OEM dashboards on UART when adding ADC boards:** Wire throttles and brake halls to ADC1/ADC2 while leaving the stock dash on RX/TX so cruise-control experiments stay intact without extra switches.[^adc-dash-coexist]
 - **TF100 & OEM switch pods:** Reuse factory throttles by landing the red/black hall power and the green signal lead on a 3.3 V ADC input; this preserves dash ergonomics without custom PCBs.[^12]
 - **Skip illuminated combo pods:** Backlit handlebar switches feed accessory voltage into the signal lines and confuse the ADC board unless you gut the lighting—treat them as incompatible without a full rewire.[^24]
 - **Avoid parasitic taps:** Pulling 12 V from internal headlight pins (e.g., X12) drags the logic rail and costs range—draw pack power into a dedicated converter instead.[^15]
 - **Protect logic rails:** Shorting auxiliary leads straight on the controller board has already destroyed logic stages; isolate accessories and fuse every feed.[^16]
 - **Fuse the adapter output:** One builder shorted the 12 V rail on a brand-new Spintend 85240 while wiring lights and killed the buck stage; add inline fuses or external bucks so a single mistake doesn’t scrap the controller.[^16][^23]
 - **Treat buttons as triggers only:** The ADC adapter does not replace a loop key or smart-BMS latch; plan a real kill switch for theft deterrence or maintenance.[^17][^18]
+- **Parallel silicone leads when space is tight.** Doubling 12 AWG battery runs carried roughly 80 A without noise issues, giving compact builds a workable compromise when routing space is scarce.【F:knowledge/notes/input_part009_review.md†L273-L274】
+- **Budget connectors smartly.** LCSC stocks genuine Amass XT60 panel mounts for about $0.35 plus €15 logistics, offering a vetted alternative to sketchy marketplace listings when refreshing harness hardware.【F:knowledge/notes/input_part009_review.md†L278-L278】
+- **Plan dedicated brake-light drivers.** Most VESCs (including Makerbase 75/200 variants) lack a native brake-light trigger, so reserve an ADC output or external relay to drive 12 V lamps when regen throttles shoulder braking duty.【F:knowledge/notes/input_part009_review.md†L280-L282】

 ## Configuration & Validation Workflow
 1. **Bench prep:** Wire controls with the pack off, confirm continuity, and verify 3.3 V and 5 V rails before powering up.